sfrepresentus/sfrepresentus.github.io-source/src/current.md

 So here we are.
 My background is more in software and innovation programs, so we're going to reboot aiming for a structure a bit more like an open source project.
 We can form some loosely coupled working groups.
 My areas of interest include:

   - continuing the great work the chapter started at the local level
+    - passing propositions using direct democracy
+    - working with experienced local groups like the [Ethics Commission](https://sfethics.org/) and [Friends of Ethics](https://www.facebook.com/FriendsofEthics)
   - understanding the political landscape and providing context
   - creating a voter base around making government responsive to all citizens
   - applying well researched tools and methodologies openly and transparently